Understanding Veterans Disability BenefitsUpdated April 11, 2022 Veterans Disability

 Compensation is available for a wide range of physical and emotional conditions.
 These include injuries during boot camp, ringing in the ears from driving a tank, or anxiety from combat experience.
 Claims and benefits are increasing for PTSD (post-traumatic stress disorder) – the most common mental health disorder from combat.

 Certain disabilities are presumed to stem from specific periods of military service.
-For example, the DVA now acknowledges that Agent Orange exposure has caused many illnesses in vets who were exposed.
+For example, the VA now acknowledges that Agent Orange exposure has caused many illnesses in vets who were exposed.
 Veterans who served in Vietnam or areas of Korea during certain periods are presumed to have been exposed and may be eligible for payments If they have current ailments related to Agent Orange.
 Also, veterans suffering from exposure to other hazardous chemicals or Gulf War veterans who experience symptoms of “Gulf War Syndrome” may also qualify for compensation.

 TBI and Diabetes among conditions now recognized